ndevenish/gflabel/README.md

 ### Basic Examples

-A simple, single label generation on a pred-style base.
 By default, labels are written to an output file "`label.step`".
-You can change this with `-o FILENAME`. `.step`, `.stl` and `.svg` are recognised:
+You can change this with `-o FILENAME`. `.step`, `.stl` and `.svg` are recognised

+A simple, single label generation on a pred-style base:

 ```
 gflabel "Basic Label" -o basic.step